parrt/msds501/notes/programming.md

 <img src=images/search-rainfall.png width=180>

-The search pattern can even be used within a string to find a character of interest.
-For example, to slice up a full name into first and last names, we can combine a search for the space character with two slices.
+The search pattern can even be used within a string (list of characters) to find the position of a character of interest.
+For example, to slice up a full name into first and last names, we can combine a search for the space character with two slice operations.
 Given full name `Xue Li`, a search for the space character returns the fourth position or index 3.
 To extract the first name, we slice from index 0 to index 3, exclusively.
-To get the last name, we slice from index 4 to the 6, exclusively.
+To get the last name, we slice from index 4 to 6, exclusively.

 <img src=images/split-string.png width=190>

-To compute the 6, the end of the string, programmers tend to use the length of the string as the index.
+To determine the index of the end of the string, programmers tend to use the length of the string.
 The length works out to be an index whose value is one past the end of the string, which is what we want for a slice using an exclusive right index.

 **Acknowledgements**.
 Conversations with [Kathi Fisler](http://cs.brown.edu/~kfisler/) provided a lot of inspiration for the disciplined, planned approach to programming summarized here.
 For more on design recipes, see [Transferring Skills at Solving Word Problems from Computing to Algebra Through Bootstrap](https://cs.brown.edu/~sk/Publications/Papers/Published/sfkf-trans-word-prob-comp-alg-bs/paper.pdf).